 5 EASY THINGS

 Here are 5 tried and tested things you can do on your production, roughly in line with the 3 R's: reduce, reuse, recycle.
 Take a look at our case studies section to see these ideas in practice, along with pictorial evidence!
-And if your loving these and want to take it a step further, check out our pre-production and shoot checklist.
+And if your loving these and want to take it a step further, check out our Sustainable Production Agreement.